 There are a number of locations within the Town Centre where parking for holders of Orange/Blue badges are catered for.

-There are three public toilets, suitable for wheelchair users, within the town centre.
+There are two public toilets, suitable for wheelchair users, within the town centre.
 These are at:

 - St. George’s Centre (at the back of the centre)

 These facilities are available 24 hours a day and are accessed by the use of a RADAR key.
 If you need to obtain a RADAR key, one can be bought by calling at the Cashiers counter at the Civic Centre, Monday to Friday, or at the Visitor Information Centre in Gravesend Borough Market, Tuesday to Sunday.

 Discover North Kent’s Easy Access Trails

 Easy access trails are ideal for people with pushchairs, wheelchair users or for those who prefer flatter surfaces with no stiles or gates.

 There are some great easy access routes in Kent, perfect for the whole family to walk together and enjoy the Kent countryside no matter what your age or ability.